Central America·Panama·Updated May 3, 2026

 Which areas of Panama City should tourists be most careful in?

 Documented scam activity in Panama City is concentrated in high-traffic tourist zones.
-Based on reported incidents: Outside Tocumen International Airport and in the Casco Viejo and El Cangrejo neighborhoods (Taxi Flat Rate Overcharge); Tour agencies near Casco Viejo and hotel lobbies in the financial district (San Blas Islands Boat Tour Fraud); Outside bars and clubs along Calle Uruguay and Calle 50 in El Cangrejo, and near the casino entrances on Avenida Balboa in Marbella after 11pm (Express Kidnapping in Unlicensed Night Taxis).
+Based on reported incidents: Outside bars and clubs along Calle Uruguay and Calle 50 in El Cangrejo, and near the casino entrances on Avenida Balboa in Marbella after 11pm (Express Kidnapping in Unlicensed Night Taxis); Outside Tocumen International Airport and in the Casco Viejo and El Cangrejo neighborhoods (Taxi Flat Rate Overcharge); Near the Miraflores Locks visitor center at the Panama Canal (Canal Tour Unofficial Ticket Sellers).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Panama City?

 The best protection against scams in Panama City is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use Uber (available in Panama City) or confirm the exact zone fare from the official rate card before getting in.
+Key precautions: Never hail a taxi from the street after dark in El Cangrejo or Marbella.
+Use only the Uber app or call a registered radio taxi such as Taxi Único or ask your hotel or restaurant to call a confirmed taxi for you.
+Share your live location with a contact before getting in any vehicle at night.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?